membphis/nginx-tcp-lua-server/README.md

 Pay attention
 ================
 Its not a pure nginx tcp server.
 But is more power if you use ngx-lua with this way.
-It have great compatibility, and you can use 100% api of nginx-lua-module.
+It have great compatibility, and you can use 100% api of nginx-lua-module with lastest version.

 provide by membphis@gmail.com